drduh/macOS-Security-and-Privacy-Guide/README.md

 Web Extensions in Safari have an additional option to use native code in the Safari's sandbox environment, in addition to Web Extension APIs.
 Web Extensions in Safari are also distributed through Apple's App store.
 App store submission comes with the added benefit of Web Extension code being audited by Apple.
 On the other hand App store submission comes at a steep cost.
 Yearly [developer subscription](https://developer.apple.com/support/compare-memberships/) fee costs 100 USD (in contrast to Chrome's 5 dollar lifetime fee and Firefox's free submission).
 The high cost is prohibitive for the majority of Open Source developers.
 As a result, Safari has very few extensions to choose from.
 However, you should keep the high cost in mind when installing extensions.
 It is expected that most Web Extensions will have some way of monetizing usage in order to cover developer costs.
 And be extra careful when the Web Extension's source code is not Open Source.
 On a side note, some Safari extensions are Open Source and freely available.
 Be grateful to those developers.

-Safari syncs user's preferences and stored logins through the iCloud Keychain.
-Stored passwords are [encrypted](https://support.apple.com/en-gb/HT202303) with AES 256-bit encryption.
+Safari syncs user preferences and saved passwords with [iCloud Keychain](https://support.apple.com/en-gb/HT202303).
 In order to be viewed in plain text, a user must input the account password of the current device.
 This means that users can sync data across devices with added security.

 Safari follows a slower release cycle than Chrome and Firefox (3-4 minor releases, 1 major release, per year).
 Newer features are slower to be adopted to the stable channel.
 Although security updates in Safari are handled independent of the stable release schedule and issued automatically through the App store.
 The Safari channel that follows a six-week release cycle (similar to as Chrome and Firefox) is called [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) and it is the recommended option instead of the stable channel of Safari.